Dunkumbura Rajamaha Viharaya / Dunkumbura Tampita Viharaya (දුංකුඹුර රජමහා විහාරය / දුංකුඹුර ටැම්පිට විහාරය)

 6. Weliwita Sri Sanghikaramaya

 Dunkumbura Tampita Viharaya is built on 25 granite sumps.
 The temple structure is divided into 2 sections.
-The Budu-Ge is square and built towards the far edge of the rectangular wooden platform creating a spacious porch between the entrance to the Tampita viharaya and inner sanctum.
+The Budu-Ge is square and built towards the far edge of the rectangular wooden platform creating a spacious porch between the entrance to the Tampita viharaya and the inner sanctum.
 A circumambulating path is built surrounding the inner chamber with a wooden handrail.
 At the entrance to the inner chamber, statues of 2 guardian deities are found.
-At the top is a Makara Thorana (dragons arch).
+At the top is a Makara Thorana (dragon’s arch).

 The front of the Tampita viharaya is connected to a large mandapa.
 A wooden flight of stairs from this mandapa leads to the entrance of the Tampita Viharaya.

 A seated Buddha statue takes prominence inside the inner sanctum.
 On the right wall statues of two more standing Buddha statues can be seen.
 Statues Vishnu and Aluth Nuwara Deviyo also can be seen inside the sanctum.
-The walls are decorated with typical art of Kandyan Sittara tradition.
+The walls are decorated with typical art of the Kandyan Sittara tradition.

 The mandapa of the Tampita Viharaya is built in the same architectural style.
 The ornate palanquin mounted beneath the roof of the mandapa is believed to have been used to carry the casket of relics and the Pirith books.
-Another artifact found here is the large wooden coffer with paintings of Wessantara Jathaka and King Sirisangabo sacrificing his own head.
+Another artefact found here is the large wooden coffer with paintings of Wessantara Jathaka and King Sirisangabo sacrificing his own head.
 Paintings inside the coffer depict Suvisi Vivarana (24 Buddhas).

 To reach the temple from Kadugannawa, take the Poththapitiya road just before Kadugannawa Railway station and travel on this road (B173) passing Poththapitiya for a total distance of 14.5 km fall on to B122 road at Hataraliyadda.
-Travel pass Hataraliyadda on B122 for 3 km to reach the temple.
+Travel past Hataraliyadda on B122 for 3 km to reach the temple.

 References